Why Erasmus+?

 Please note that you must have enough ECTS credits available for recognition - see recognition of performance abroad below.

-Important information: after you have been assigned, you will also need a written confirmation from the host university that you are (exclusively) allowed to work on your thesis abroad - please forward this to us by email.
+Important note regarding your thesis: After the selection, you will also need written confirmation from your host university that you are allowed to work (exclusively) on your thesis – please forward it to us per email.

 Minimum stay: 2 months (= 60 days, 1 month = 30 days)